Robust Ultra-wideband Range Error Mitigation with Deep Learning at the Edge: Experiments and Results

 \subsubsection{Inference results}

 In this section, we test different optimized networks on several devices and hardware accelerators, annotating power and computational request.
-The choice for the selected microchips is made performing a market evaluation at the time of writing that takes into consideration common computational boards for indoor navigation.
-Indeed, robotic platforms are usually endowed with a Linux-capable Arm Cortex-A CPUs or powerful co-processors and accelerators as Nvidia GP-GPUs, Visual Processing Units (VPUs) or Tensor Processing Units (TPUs).
-We adopt two standard libraries for networks deployment, TensorFlow-Lite\footnote{https://www.tensorflow.org/lite} and TensorRT\footnote{https://developer.nvidia.com/tensorrt} to produce the optimized networks.
+The choice for the selected microchips is made by performing a market evaluation at the time of writing that considers common computational boards for indoor navigation.
+Indeed, robotic platforms are usually endowed with Linux-capable Arm Cortex-A CPUs or powerful co-processors and accelerators such as Nvidia GP-GPUs, Visual Processing Units (VPUs), or Tensor Processing Units (TPUs).
+We adopt two standard libraries for network deployment, TensorFlow-Lite\footnote{https://www.tensorflow.org/lite} and TensorRT\footnote{https://developer.nvidia.com/tensorrt} to produce the optimized models.
 Both are directly integrated into the TensorFlow framework and are specifically conceived to target different hardware platforms.
-In particular, we target Cortex-A53, A57 processors and Edge TPU with TF-Lite and the Nvidia RTX 2080 and 128-core Maxwell GP-GPUs with TensorRT.
+In particular, we target Cortex-A53, A57 processors, and Edge TPU with TF-Lite and the Nvidia RTX 2080 and 128-core Maxwell GP-GPUs with TensorRT.